 USE OF PRIMARY SERVICES AND PERSONALIZATION

-COMMUNICATION RELATED TO SERVICES
+COMMUNICATION RELATING TO THE SERVICES

-We process an individual's personal data for communication in connection with the services offered by the Manager, or for the provision of the Service as such (communication in connection with the daily offer is also the primary Service of the Manager).
+We process the individual's personal data for communication related to the services offered by the Controller, or to provide the Service as such (communication regarding the daily offer is also the primary Service of the Controller).

 The controller also processes personal data in connection with purchases and coupons.
-It is not possible to unsubscribe from such processing, as it is necessary to provide the Service as such and is linked to the Individual's entry into a contractual relationship with the Manager (purchase).
+It is not possible to unsubscribe from this type of processing, as it is necessary for the provision of the Service as such and is tied to the Individual entering into a contractual relationship with the Controller (purchase).